RobertAFranco/GojiraFight/GameProposal.md

 ### Character Selection:

-As a player, I want to select a character from a list of available fighters (2 minimum) so that I can play the game with my preferred hero or villain.
+As a player, a game with my preferred hero vs. villain.

 ### Basic Movement: